 Our soft yet sturdy reversible carpets are made from the wool of the Karakul Sheep, a breed found in Namibia and in the Northern Cape in South Africa, that is known for its ability to forage and thrive under harsh conditions.
 3.5kg of this sheep’s wool is needed to weave just one square meter.
 The varying natural colors of the wool means each of our carpets is truly one of a kind.

-From the shearing of the sheep to putting the finishing touches on each of our pieces, the wool is passed through many hands.
+From the shearing of the sheep to putting the finishing touches on each of our area rugs, the wool is passed through many hands.

 Step 1: Shearing, Washing and Carding